efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/plugin-support/index.md

 # Plugin Support

-FullSimLight provides the user support with writing plugins by providing the abstract classes which one has to override.
-These abstract classes serve as a link to interface various Geant4 functionality with simulation using FullSimLight.
+`fullSimLight` provides the user support with writing plugins by providing the abstract classes which one has to override.
+These abstract classes serve as a link to interface various `Geant4` functionality with simulation using FullSimLight.
 Header files containing these abstract classes are automatically installed with FullSimLight installation.

 ## User Actions & Event Generators
 <!---->